Timi-G/amazon-Product-Listing/README.md

       - Navigate to "Periodic Tasks".
       - Click "Add Periodic Task":
       - You can name Periodic Task as you wish, e.g Scrape Amazon Products Every 6 Hours
-      - Task: amazonbrands.tasks.scrape_amazon_products_for_all_brands
+      - Task: "amazonbrands.tasks.scrape_amazon_products_for_all_brands_db"
       - Schedule Type: Interval
       - Every: 6 (or your preferred figure)
       - Period: Hours (or your preferred period)
-      - Ensure to include 'start time'
+      - You can include 'start time'
       - All other arguments can be left empty
       - Save
     - Alternatively, start celery beat in terminal:
       - Open another terminal or Windows PowerShell ensuring venv activated
-      - From the amazonProductListing root directory, run `celery -A amazonbrands beat --loglevel=info` in the terminal
+      - From the amazonProductListing root directory, run `celery -A amazonProductListing beat -l info` in the terminal

         *note that you can manually scrap products of a brand using django admin (see note at the end of this documentation)*